j50n/deno-proc/README.md

 **Cleaner, more intuitive code** — Use `map`, `filter`, `reduce`, `flatMap`, `take`, `drop` and more—just like Arrays.
-Errors propagate naturally through pipelines.
+Errors propagate naturally through pipelines in sync with the data stream—no race conditions or async error events.
 One try-catch at the end handles everything.

 **WASM-powered data transforms** — Convert between CSV, TSV, JSON, and Record formats with WebAssembly-accelerated parsing.
 For maximum throughput, use the